 A list of email addresses, used by a mail exploder, to forward messages to groups of people.
 Generally, a mailing list is used to discuss certain set of topics, and different mailing lists discuss different topics.
 A mailing list may be moderated.
 This means that messages sent to the list are actually sent to a moderator who determines whether or not to send the messages on to everyone else.
-Requests to subscribe to, or leave, a mailing list should ALWAYS be sent to the list's "-request" address (e.g., ietf-request@cnri.reston.va.us for the IETF mailing list).
-See also: Electronic Mail, mail exploder.
-AN
+Requests to subscribe to, or leave, a mailing list should ALWAYS be sent to the list's "-request" address (e.g. ietf-request@cnri.reston.va.us for the IETF mailing list) or majordomo server.
+See also: Electronic Mail, mail exploder, email address, moderator, majordomo.